isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 #### 12. If I am unable to secure a seat on a designated flight under the Vaccinated Travel Lane (VTL), can I apply for an entry approval (“SafeTravel Pass”) under the Student’s Pass Holder Lane (STPHL)?

-<b>From 21 February 2022, 2359 hours</b>, if you are a <a href="/stpl/vaccination-requirements" target="_blank">fully vaccinated</a> Student’s Pass (STP), Long-Term Visit Pass (LTVP), or their respective In-Principle Approval (IPA) holder, you may travel to Singapore under the STPHL <b>without</b> the need to apply for an entry approval, <b>subject to prevailing Stay-Home Notice (SHN) <a href="/shn-and-swab-summary" target="_blank">requirements</a></b>.
+If you are a <a href="/stpl/vaccination-requirements" target="_blank">fully vaccinated</a> Student’s Pass (STP), Long-Term Visit Pass (LTVP), or their respective In-Principle Approval (IPA) holder, you may travel to Singapore under the STPHL <b>without</b> the need to apply for an entry approval, <b>subject to prevailing Stay-Home Notice (SHN) <a href="/shn-and-swab-summary" target="_blank">requirements</a></b>.
 You must show your long-term pass/IPA letter and proof of vaccination status at the port of departure/ checkpoint.

 If you are an <a href="/stpl/overview" target="_blank">eligible short-term visitor</a>, you may apply for an entry approval under the STPHL, <b>subject to prevailing Stay-Home Notice (SHN) <a href="/shn-and-swab-summary" target="_blank">requirements</a></b>.
 However, this must be done <b>at least one week before your intended period of travel</b>.
 Appeals to expedite the application process will not be accepted.